Children eating at the Jewish Shelter Home

 Working Man’s Shoes

 Harry Steinberg was born in Poland in 1905 and came to Portland with his family when he was 16 years old.
 “I learned the shoemaking trade in Europe, from my uncle and I came here to do the same thing.”
 After several years on Portland’s Skid Road, Harry opened his own shop in South Portland.
-His preference to repair loggers’ caulk boots instead of than ladies’ pumps, propelled him to return to the Burnside neighborhood.
-In 1934.
-He opened “Workingman’s Shoe Repairing” at 211 N.W.
-Couch St. Nicknamed “The Mayor of Couch Street,” Harry ran the shop until his death in 1983.
+His preference to repair loggers’ caulk boots instead of ladies’ pumps, propelled him to return to the Burnside neighborhood.
+In 1934, he opened “Workingman’s Shoe Repairing” at 211 NW Couch St. Nicknamed “The Mayor of Couch Street,” Harry ran the shop until his death in 1983.